illusoryTwin/Stage-Wise-CMORL/README.md

         stage-wise-cmorl
     ```

+    Or simply run `./run.sh` which handles xhost and docker compose automatically.

 **Note**: The `IsaacGym_Preview_4_Package.tar.gz` file is NOT included in this repository due to its size (200MB+) and NVIDIA's licensing requirements.
 You must download it manually before building the Docker image.

 ## Organization